Hi. Welcome to my page. Here you will find a mix of my engineering and art projects.

 Apollo 9 was launched in 1969.
 For the first time ever, the lunar module and all the other subsystems that would later be used in the moon landing, were tested.
 Two spacewalks (EVAs) were also performed during the mission.

 This mechanical bird is a completely 3D printed fully assembled automaton.
 Rotation of the crank is transformed into vertical motion by a scotch yoke mechanism which in turn makes the body of the bird go up and down.
 At the same time, links are connected to each of the wings, resulting in a lifelike movement.

 This model illustrates a unique property of hyperbola and twisted cylinders.
 A tilted rod revolved around an axis will create the contour of a hyperbola.
 This model is completely 3d printed as one part and requires no assembly.

 The very first bus route in Bergen was established in the 1890s with departure every 20 minutes between Rådstuplassen and Tollbodallmenningen.
-It was later given the nickname Tollebussen.
-This painting is based on a photography by Olaf Andreas Svanøe, ca. 1890.
+It was later given the nickname "Tollebussen".
+This painting is based on a photograph by Olaf Andreas Svanøe, ca. 1890.

 The Central Park in Bergen, Norway.
 Here you can see the iconic pavilion at the center of the park, raised in 1888 and surrounded by statues to honor Edvard Grieg and Harald Sæverud.
 In the background you can see a part of the local art museum, containing artworks by Edvard Munch, Hans Gude, J. C. Dahl, Picasso, Christian Krogh, Nikolai Astrup, and more.